RetroPie/RetroPie-Docs/docs/SSH.md

 ## Enable SSH

-**NOTE: Starting with RetroPie 4.2, in order to keep the default image secure, [SSH is disabled by default](https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/).
-You will not be able to remotely connect to it until it has been enabled using `ONE` of the instructions below.**
+**Note**: Starting with RetroPie 4.2, in order to keep the default image secure, [SSH is disabled by default](https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/).
+You will not be able to remotely connect to it until it has been enabled using `ONE` of the instructions below.

 ### (Option 1) From the SD Card

 If your computer has an SD-card reader or a special USB stick that allows inserting an SD card, plug it into your computer, open the new drive to access your SD-card's `boot` partition,  and create an empty file called `ssh` or `ssh.txt` in the root directory.
-Ignore any warnings about the drive needing to be repaired.
+Ignore any warnings about the drive needing to be repaired (on Windows).

 ### (Option 2) From the RetroPie menu